 Technology - Technology is a tool that supports students as collaborators, critical thinkers, researchers, writers, and presenters.

 Assessment - Teachers help students to set goals and to monitor, guide and assess their own thinking in mastering learning outcomes.

 Professional Development - Teachers as learners explore opportunities to enrich the MacNeill community.

 Balance – We recognize the need for balance in the lives of our students and staff.

 The school day begins at 8:30 am and ends at 2:59 pm.
 This extended day facilitates early dismissal at 2:00 p.m. every Wednesday.
 Early dismissal allows time for staff to plan and for students to pursue other activities.

-Individual supervised reading periods are scheduled into each school day.
+Individual supervised reading periods are scheduled into each school day as one component of Advisory.
 Educational research indicates that regular reading improves student performance and raises skill levels in many areas.

 Students have the opportunity to develop and sustain meaningful relationships with staff and peers through our advisory program.
+Research shows that students who have strong connections to their school community and have strong relationships, both with their peers and with the adults in the building, are more likely to be successful.
+The Advisory model supports social, emotional and academic success.
 The advisory class meets for 25 minutes, four times a week, and 35 minutes on Wednesday.